openbis/openBIS-UGM2025/README.md

 The summary should be no shorter than half a page and no longer than 4 pages.
 The summary should provide enough details for:
-- the openBIS development team to asses if they will have capacity to work on the proposed topic during the hackaton days
+- the openBIS development team to asses if they will have capacity to work on the proposed topic during the hackathon days
 - other community members to evaluate if the project is also relevant to them.